LorenFrankLab/realtime_decoder/README.md

 ## ```stimulation```

 Note: These parameters are specific to whatever custom stimulation decider you are using.
+Different stim deciders may use different options, and it is up to the user to handle this.

-This documentation is relevant to the TwoArmTrodesStimDecider in stimulation.py
+The documentation below is relevant to the TwoArmTrodesStimDecider, a ready-to-use class implemented in stimulation.py

 ```instructive```: Whether the data is coming from an instructive task.